 In June 2020, District of Columbia Attorney General Karl Racine filed a lawsuit in a District of Columbia court against Exxon Mobil, Shell Oil, BP and Chevron.
-The lawsuit includes four claims against the defendants for violating the District’s Consumer Protection Procedures Act by systematically and intentionally misleading District consumers about the central role their oil and gas products play in causing climate change.
+The lawsuit includes four claims against the defendants for violating the District’s Consumer Protection Procedures Act (CPPA) by systematically and intentionally misleading District consumers about the central role their oil and gas products play in causing climate change.
 The harms caused by climate change include increased sea levels; increased ocean temperatures; extreme weather, including heat and drought; damage to public infrastructure and social systems; and exacerbating economic inequality.

 The following month, in July 2020, the defendant oil companies filed a notice of removal action to the federal district court in the District of Columbia.
 The oil companies assert the District of Columbia’s lawsuit involves complex areas of federal statutory, regulatory, and constitutional regulation on climate change that should be heard by a federal court.